Skip to main content

 3. Read People v.
 Dennis, 340 N.W.2d 81 (1983).
 In Dennis, the defendant was convicted of incitement to murder, which is the Michigan equivalent of solicitation to murder.
 The defendant appealed based on the fact that she solicited a police officer posing as a hit man, so the police officer did not have the intent to murder, and thus the murder was not possible.
 Did the Michigan Court of Appeals uphold the defendant’s conviction?
 The case is available at this link: http://scholar.google.com/scholar_case?case=4173359376569096786&hl=en&as_sdt=2002&as_vis=1.

-This page titled 8.3: Solicitation is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3: Solicitation is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.